rafiandria23/wegowhere-backend-test/README.md

 ## Environment

-Environment variables are available in `.env.template` file.
+Environment variables are available in `.env.example` file.

 ## Installation